2020–21 Port Vale F.C. season: Finances

-The season began with no fans allowed into any grounds across the English Football League due to the ongoing COVID-19 pandemic in England, with initial plans were to see crowds return to stadiums in October.
-However these plans were halted due to a rise in cases nationally in September.
+The season began with no fans allowed into any grounds across the English Football League due to the ongoing COVID-19 pandemic in England, with initial plans to see crowds return to stadiums in October.
+However, these plans were halted due to a rise in cases nationally in September.
 Port Vale fans bought around 4,000 season tickets regardless, the same as during the previous season, and shirt sales were also at a record high; chairperson Carol Shanahan said that "the club are overwhelmed and beyond grateful in the trust and support we have been shown by Port Vale fans".
 By 31 March, the club had sold 11,000 replica shirts – 6,000 of which were black away kit – as compared to 3,800 sales the previous season.
 The club was given the Community Club of the Year (Overall & Midlands) awards at the 2021 EFL Awards for "a staggering 300,000 food parcels and 6,000 phone calls delivered to those in need during the pandemic", whilst club president and former manager John Rudge was given the Contribution to League football award.
 The club earned £270,983 of net revenue from the EFL's iFollow service.
 The Shanahan's had to invest over £1 million into the club to make up for the shortfall from playing behind closed doors.